lambdaisland/dom-types/README.md

 &nbsp;

-glogi is part of a growing collection of quality Clojure libraries created and maintained by the fine folks at [Gaiwan](https://gaiwan.co).
+dom-types is part of a growing collection of quality Clojure libraries created and maintained by the fine folks at [Gaiwan](https://gaiwan.co).

 Pay it forward by [becoming a backer on our Open Collective](http://opencollective.com/lambda-island),